hschilling/OpenMDAO-Framework/docs/design-doc/case_recording.rst

 Expressions
     Mathematical expressions used to define objectives and constraints Variable Metadata
-    The variables in the model are described in terms of are they inputs or outputs, type ( e.g. Float ), Driver info
+    The variables in the model are described in terms of are they inputs or outputs, type ( e.g. Float ), default value, allowed values, Driver info
     Variable metadata